2024 New England Patriots season: Week 13: vs. Indianapolis Colts

 A last-second 68-yard FG attempt by Joey Slye of the Pats fell short as they suffered their first home loss to the Colts in 18 years, not counting the neutral-site game in Frankfurt the previous season.
 As a result, the loss, alongside Houston's win over Jacksonville, eliminated the Patriots from playoff contention for the third year in a row.

+It also meant the Patriots were swept by the AFC South.